Ka Hikitia – Ka Hāpaitia

 Ka Hikitia is a cross-agency strategy for the education sector.

-The agencies include: Ministry of Education, Te Aho o Te Kura Pounamu, Education New Zealand, Education Review Office, New Zealand Qualifications Authority, The Teaching Council Aotearoa New Zealand, Tertiary Education Commission, New Zealand School Trustees Association.
+The agencies include the Ministry of Education, Te Aho o Te Kura Pounamu, Education New Zealand, Education Review Office, New Zealand Qualifications Authority, The Teaching Council Aotearoa New Zealand, Tertiary Education Commission, New Zealand School Trustees Association.
 The education sector includes all early learning, schooling, and tertiary education provision.

 It sets out how we will work with education services to achieve system shifts in education and support Māori learners and their whānau, hapū and iwi to achieve excellent and equitable outcomes and provides an organising framework for the actions we will take.